VincentRemenant/Snake/README.md

 The executable binary will appear in `target/debug`, called `snake`.

-You can run without build with (in the project directory):
+You can run without building with (in the project directory):

 ```
 > cargo run